ralba316/rsnaik/README.md

 ## Contributing

-Contributions to RPython are welcome!
+Contributions to rsnaik are welcome!
 Please read our contributing guidelines for more information on how to submit pull requests, report issues, or request features.

 ## License

-RPython is released under the [MIT License](LICENSE).
+rsnaik is released under the [MIT License](LICENSE).

 ## Contact